 This is an introductory programming course.
-You will learn how to program in Python, the programming language behind many widely known systems (e.g. YouTube and DropBox).
-After the end of the course, you will be able to think about problems like a computer scientist and solve them like a hacker.
+You will learn how to program in Python, the programming language behind many widely known systems (e.g. YouTube and Dropbox).
+By the end of the course, you will be able to think about problems like a computer scientist and solve them like a hacker.

 This course will teach you how to apply best practices in software development.
-You will learn about software development methodologies, requirements engineering, software testing, code quality, and software testing.
-After the end of the course, you will be able to understand the principles behind high-quality software, as well as to work in/with software engineering teams.
+You will learn about software development methodologies, requirements engineering, code quality, and software testing.
+By the end of the course, you will be able to understand the principles behind high-quality software, as well as to work in/with software engineering teams.

 This course will teach you how data-driven techniques can improve your ability to make decisions and predict trends.